Join the Tinkering Workroom

-This Workroom is for all museum professionals, both experienced or new to the field, who are curious about the practice of tinkering and making.
-Calling all educators in schools and libraries, as well as after school-programme leaders who want to learn with and from a network of making and tinkering practitioners and science centres.
+This Workroom was for all museum professionals, both experienced or new to the field, curious about the practice of tinkering and making.
+It was suitable for all educators in schools and libraries, as well as after school-programme leaders who wanted to learn with and from a network of making and tinkering practitioners and science centres.

-In each of our weekly workroom sessions, participants will experience a hands-on tinkering activity using everyday materials facilitated by experienced educators.
-Each of these projects will provide a starting point for thinking about designing art, science and engineering workshops for participants in an online or in-person setting.
+In each of the weekly workroom sessions, participants experienced a hands-on tinkering activity using everyday materials facilitated by experienced educators.
+Each of these projects provided a starting point for thinking about designing art, science and engineering workshops for participants in an online or in-person setting.

-You will get a chance to converse with colleagues and experts in small ‘breakout rooms’ about current topics, hear about the questions that we have and start to think about potential solutions.
-Topics include facilitating families/children at home via Zoom, equitable practices in the context of distance learning, finding new funding sources, and an open mic share out about lessons learned during the pandemic.
+Participants were given the chance to converse with colleagues and experts in small ‘breakout rooms’ about current topics, hear about the questions that we have and start to think about potential solutions.
+Topics included facilitating families/children at home via Zoom, equitable practices in the context of distance learning, finding new funding sources, and an open mic share out about lessons learned during the pandemic.

-We'll share resources and continue the conversation in between the sessions on a collaborative online workspace.
+Resources were shared and the conversation continued in between the sessions on a collaborative online workspace.

 Outcomes for participants